 Selection Criteria: A reviewer must hold a PhD degree and should normally have an h-index above 10.

-Peer review of special/thematic issue papers should be conducted by eminent reviewers who are completely independent.
+Peer review of special/thematic issue papers will be conducted by eminent reviewers who are completely independent.

-Reviewers cannot be selected from the contributing authors or from among the Guest Editors.
+Reviewers will be selected from the contributing authors or from among the Guest Editors.

 Final editorial decisions on all Special/Thematic Issue submissions will be decided by the Editors-in-Chief.

 Once the papers have been accepted by the Editor, they are then transmitted to the publisher’s production department.
-Proofs will be available online for the authors to review and approve before Online publication.
+Proofs will be available online for the authors to review and approve before online publication.